 Social care is more than just a sector of the economy.
 It’s central to life and underpins how people live and work across the country.
 The importance of the social care sector, and ‘soft’ caring skills to the future of work is growing fast.

 Demand for social care is increasing across demographics – including now from working-age adults – and delivery requires human skills which are insulated from technological disruption.
 Social and emotional skills are also a form of human capital that is becoming more valuable to the economy as a whole.
-This is a key feature of the skills shift which accompanies economic restructuring – giving a sense of urgency and new perspective to an old problem.
+This is a key feature of the skills shift, which accompanies economic restructuring, and is adding increased sense of urgency and a new perspective to an old problem.

-Our workshop on ‘revaluing social care’ in July piloted our social policy innovation accelerator to think about how – as a society – we can revalue social care work.
+Our workshop on ‘revaluing social care’, held in July 2019, piloted our social policy innovation accelerator (SPIA) to think about how we can revalue social care work as a society.
 We drew on design-thinking principles to facilitate a safe space for communication, collaboration and fresh ideas.